Ethical hacking: Breaking windows passwords

 Brute-force guessing attack

 Brute-force attacks are the only way to be certain of success at password cracking.
 By trying every possible password for a system, it’s guaranteed that you’ll find the right password.

 Strong password systems are designed to make this type of attack computationally unfeasible.
 However, Windows’s password storage systems have not kept up with password cracking technology.
 The minimum password length is commonly eight characters and allows the full range of letters, numbers, and special characters.

 While this may have been secure in the past, it can now be defeated by a hacker with access to the right hardware and software.
 In February 2019, the team building hashcat stated that the tool can be used to search the entire space of eight-character passwords in about 2.5 hours.
 Since most users will choose the minimum length when creating a password (especially when capitals, lowercase, numbers and special characters may be required by configuration), this means that these passwords can be cracked in a few hours.

 Dictionary and brute-force attacks make tradeoffs between speed and guarantee of success.
 Most tools also support a hybrid attack mode which performs a dictionary attack first and then switches to a brute-force attack if unsuccessful.
 A lot of subject-matter expertise and optimization goes into these tools, making them extremely effective at password cracking.

-Conclusion: Breaking Windows passwords
+Conclusion: Breaking windows passwords

 Every Windows password hash can be cracked.
 However, the amount of time and resources that it takes may not be feasible for an ethical hacking engagement.
-Before firing up a tool and trying to crack a password, it’s always useful to leverage knowledge of the target to make the process easier.
+Before firing up a tool and trying to crack a password, it’s always useful to leverage the knowledge of the target to make the process easier.